mirasworks/works/README.md

 * split static and controller mechanics in modules
 * make it more hackable to allow everyone to replace and modify components

+Milestone 3 open to the world
+* give more documentation and demonstration